 - Ranch Dressing with cheese and bacon bits

 Also, here's a little pro tip for you.
 Make homemade bacon bits ahead of time.
 Use the left over oil from the bacon to cover the outsides of the baked potatoes.
 THIS is the best way to make crispy skin potatoes.
-Haha, total game-changer!
+Total game-changer!

 Baked Potato Oven Method

-- Put the potatoes in a large ziplock bag.
-Pour 3-4 Tablespoons of cooking oil (I like to use Avocado Oil) onto the potatoes.
+- Put the potatoes in a large ziplock bag with the avocado oil.
 Seal the bag and roll the potatoes around inside the bag until all the potatoes are covered in oil.

-- Pour to potatoes onto a 9 by 13" baking dish.
-You can also use a cookie sheet with parchment or aluminum foil on it.
+- Place potatoes onto a 9 by 13" baking dish or cookie sheet lined with aluminum foil or parchment paper.

 - Prick the potatoes with a fork several times, then rub potatoes with olive oil, sprinkle with salt, and wrap tightly in foil.
-Place the potatoes into a slow cooker, cover, and cook on High for 4 1/2 to 5 hours, or on Low for 7 1/2 to 8 hours until tender
+Place the potatoes into a crockpot, cover, and cook on high for 4 1/2 to 5 hours, or on low for 7 1/2 to 8 hours until tender.

 Here are some other potato recipes we love!